 Project 562 aims to create a comprehensive visual curricula to represent the thriving, culturally diverse identity of contemporary Native America.
-She hopes to illustrate people’s true experiences, especially in communities that are often neglected or stereotyped in popular media.
+Matika hopes to illustrate people’s true experiences, especially in communities that are often neglected or stereotyped in popular media.
+We recently caught up with Matika to find out more about her journey and mission.

 When did you first develop an interest in photography?